How to make a will: your options

-For more complex wills, a solicitor is the professional you should turn to.
+For more complex wills, a solicitor is the professional to whom you should turn.
 You're paying for their expert knowledge and objectivity.

-"We did ours face-to-face with a solicitor and I don't regret the money that we paid her at all.
+- "We did ours face-to-face with a solicitor, and I don't regret the money we paid her at all.
 She brought up a load of things that we wouldn't have otherwise thought of, and we got a really personalised service."
 MrsTittleMouse

-The downside of hiring a solicitor is the cost, which tends to add up, as one Mumsnetter discovered:
+The downside of hiring a solicitor is, unsurprisingly, the cost - which tends to add up, as one Mumsnetter discovered:

-"My mum wanted a solicitor to execute her will because we (my siblings and I) are estranged.
-A solicitor has told her it will cost £230 an hour. blueberrysorbet
+- "My mum wanted a solicitor to execute her will because my siblings and I are estranged.
+The solicitor told her it will cost £230 an hour." blueberrysorbet

-Costs vary for solicitors depending upon the complexity of your situation - you could shop around if you don't already have a family solicitor.
+Costs vary for solicitors depending upon the complexity of your situation - if you don't already have a family solicitor, you should shop around.

-A joint or mutual will is used by married couples or civil partnerships, but can also be drawn up for an unmarried partnership.
+A joint or mutual will is used by married couples or civil partners, but can also be drawn up for unmarried partners.
 In some cases, a couple will decide to have separate wills but with an agreement to draw up similar or identical conditions.

 Alternatively, you could opt for a single will that treats you and your partner as a single entity.
 A joint or mutual will provides financial security and emotional trust because it ensures there is no ambiguity regarding asset distribution.

-If you subsequently separate or divorce, revising your will be a necessary (if expensive) part of the complicated but essential bureaucracy.
+If you subsequently separate or divorce, however, revising your will be a necessary (and expensive) part of the process.

 A revision is obviously also necessary following the birth of each child or the addition of stepchildren to your family.

-A solicitor is usually necessary in complicated cases involving ex-spouses, children from first marriages and stepchildren.
+A solicitor is usually needed in complicated cases involving ex-spouses, children from first marriages and stepchildren.

-"Turns out that my partner's idea is that if he dies everything he has will go to his children he has now (from a previous marriage).
-Including the house we live in.
+- "Turns out that my partner's idea is that if he dies everything he has will go to the children he has now (from a previous marriage), including the house we live in.
 I feel like there is a huge divide here, and that his other DC are going to be far more important than any we have.
-He can't seem to see that you can't just treat two sets of children so differently, with one lot coming out reasonably wealthy and the other lot having nothing simply because they are the second family."
+He can't seem to see that you can't treat two sets of children so differently."
 Slimbo

 Umpteen threads on Mumsnet Talk can help you with the emotional and practical aspects of writing or revising a will.
 If you can't find what you need, then start your own thread - there are Mumsnetters around 24/7 who will give you the benefit of their experience and expertise.